Maproom/qmapshack/nsi/HOWTO-BUILD.md

 - Right-Click on the ALL_BUILD project and select build to start the compilation

 ### D4.)
 Run/Debug preparations
-Now you can in principle run Qmapshack with the VS2013 debugger: step through, inspect variables, see the debug output
+Now you can in principle run QMapShack with the VS2013 debugger: step through, inspect variables, see the debug output

-But as Qmapshack expects some configuration files for gdal and routino in the directory where it's executable is placed.
+But as QMapShack expects some configuration files for gdal and routino in the directory where it's executable is placed.
 If those files are not there, you will get some strange error messages such as "the specified XML file is not found" at startup and the functionality for